Zilliqa/dev-portal-old/docs/dev-started-helloworld.md

 ## Create testnet wallet using zilPay

-Zilpay is an [open source](https://github.com/zilpay/zil-pay) browser add-on that manages a user’s Zilliqa wallet and can be used on the Chrome, Firefox and Opera browsers.
+ZilPay is an [open source](https://github.com/zilpay/zil-pay) browser add-on that manages a user’s Zilliqa wallet and can be used on the Chrome, Firefox and Opera browsers.
 It does not store any user private keys on the server, instead they are password protected and stored on browser storage.
 It is a non-custodial wallet, meaning, the user has full access and responsibility for their private key.

-Steps to create a testnet zilpay wallet:
+Steps to create a testnet ZilPay wallet:
-1) Visit Zilpay's [website](https://zilpay.xyz/) and download the extension for your respective browser.
+1) Visit ZilPay's [website](https://zilpay.xyz/) and download the extension for your respective browser.
 2) Open the extension, create a new wallet by verifying your 12 word recovery phrase and selecting a password for your wallet.
 3) Click on the network change button (shown below) and select network as testnet.

 ![Change Network Button](../assets/application/getting-started/zilpay-change-network-btn.png)

 Voila!
-You have successfully setup a testnet zilpay wallet.
+You have successfully setup a testnet ZilPay wallet.

 ## Request testnet zil from faucet

-In order to deploy a contract to zilliqa's testnet, we need testnet zil in our zilpay account.<br/>
+In order to deploy a contract to zilliqa's testnet, we need testnet zil in our ZilPay account.<br/>
-Copy your zilpay address and enter the same on nucleus wallet's [faucet website](https://dev-wallet.zilliqa.com/faucet), you'll receive 300 testnet zil as a result.
+Copy your ZilPay address and enter the same on nucleus wallet's [faucet website](https://dev-wallet.zilliqa.com/faucet), you'll receive 300 testnet zil as a result.
 ![Nucleus Wallet Faucet](../assets/application/getting-started/nucleus-faucet.png)